(Formerly CG-OES-4, CG-5225, and G-MSO-5)

-Under the direction and supervision of the Chief, Office of Operating and Environmental Standards (CG-OES), the Chief, Deepwater Ports Standards Division (CG-OES-4) shall:
+Under the direction and supervision of the Chief, Office of Operating and Environmental Standards (CG-OES), the Chief, Vessel and Facility Operating Standards Division (CG-OES-2) shall:

 Develop and maintain regulations and standards for deepwater ports, and processing deepwater port license applications.
 The Maritime Transportation Security Act of 2002 (MTSA) amended the Deepwater Port Act (DWPA) of 1974, 33 United States Code 1501, et seq., to include natural gas.
 This allowed for the construction and operation of offshore facilities to import and process natural gas for distribution through the country’s pipeline infrastructure

-Maintains and updates the regulations for deepwater ports, 33 Code of Federal Regulations Subchapter NN.
+Maintain and update the regulations for deepwater ports, 33 Code of Federal Regulations Subchapter NN.

 ATTN (Job Title/Function/Office)